 Your unit might be running but won’t heat or circulate properly.
 The following can cause temperature or airflow issues.

 - No heat – If the unit is running without heat, there could be a defective or tripped high limit or an internal wiring error.
-Either problem would need to be serviced by a technician.
+Either problem would need to be serviced by an authorized technician.

 - Overheated unit with little to no airflow – An internal wiring error, failed circulation motor or improper voltage can affect the airflow of your fryer.
-All these problems will require a service technician to conduct repairs.
+All these problems will require an authorized service technician to conduct repairs.

 Need a little more help troubleshooting your fryer?
 Check out our large collection of Pitco manuals for tips on your specific model.